Guide

 --exclude <glob>Exclude matching files

-Account
+Account & billing

-vibedrift loginAuthenticate via browser
+vibedrift loginAuthenticate via browser (device flow)

-vibedrift logoutRemove credentials
+vibedrift logoutRemove and revoke credentials

 Utility